-- 1. Rezoning the areas zoned either light industrial (M-1) or auto-oriented commercial (B-3), to transit-oriented development (TOD-1); - 2. adding Priority and Street-Oriented Commercial designations in the area to the official zoning map; - creating a Plan of Development Overlay District for the area to ensure that new development meets the six design elements of the Pulse Corridor Plan; - 4. removing the inclined plane from the B-4 district; and - 5. amending the RO-3 Residential Office district.
+- 1. Rezoning the area from either light industrial (M-1) or auto-oriented commercial (B-3), to transit-oriented development (TOD-1) or downtown mixed-use (B-4); - 2.
+Adding Priority and Street-Oriented Commercial designations in the area to the official zoning map; - 3.
+Creating a Plan of Development Overlay District for the area to ensure that new development meets the six design elements of the Pulse Corridor Plan; - 4.
+Amending the B-4 district; and - 5.
+Amending the RO-3 district to remove incompatible uses and add form-based elements.

-This Resolution is specific to changing the requirements of the RO-3 Residential Office district, in particular:
+This Ordinance is specific to changing the requirements of the RO-3 Residential Office district, in particular:

-- removing surface parking lots as a permitted principal use - requiring one-third of the first floor of multi-family dwelling units and parking decks/garages to have commercial uses allowable in the district, consistent with other urban districts - requiring screening of parking in parking decks, consistent with other urban districts - removing funeral homes, hospitals, motels, and incidental uses within multifamily dwellings, hotels and office building intended only for the convenience of the occupants thereof
+- Removing surface parking lots as a permitted principal use; - Requiring one-third of the first floor of parking decks/garages to have commercial uses allowable in the district, consistent with other urban districts; - Requiring screening of parking in parking decks, consistent with other urban districts; and - Removing funeral homes, hospitals, motels, and incidental uses within multi-family dwellings, hotels and office building intended only for the convenience of the occupants thereof.

-Note that this proposal does not include changing the front and side yard setbacks to be consistent with other urban districts.
-RO-3 has a minimum front yard depth of 15 feet, side yard setbacks for multifamily of 15 feet, and side yard setbacks of ten feet for uses and buildings other than residential.
-Preserving these setbacks in the RO-3 district may serve to buffer historic homes (and historic dwellings currently in commercial use).
+Please note that this proposal does not include changing the front and side yard setbacks to be consistent with other urban districts.
+RO-3 has a minimum front yard depth of 15 feet, side yard setbacks for multi-family of 15 feet, and side yard setbacks of ten feet for uses and buildings other than residential.
+Preserving these setbacks in the RO-3 district will serve to buffer historic homes within the Pulse Corridor (and historic dwellings currently in commercial use), as well as maintain buffers in "transitional areas" where it also exists.